src-d/guide/talent/open_source_days.md

 # Open Source Days

-Developers at source{d} dedicate 10% of their development time to open source projects of their choice.
+Developers at source{d} dedicate 10% of their development time to Open Source projects of their choice.
 This is accomplished with Open Source Days (OSD), which happen on the first Monday of each sprint.

 ## The Rules

 ### Open Source Everything

-The result of OSD MUST be open source, whether it is code, prose, a dataset or a [beer recipe](https://github.com/src-d/homebrew).
+The result of OSD MUST be Open Source, whether it is code, prose, a dataset or a [beer recipe](https://github.com/src-d/homebrew).
 We generally use public GitHub repositories for this.
 They can be either in a personal account, a dedicated organization or the [src-d organization](https://github.com/src-d).

 ### DON'T do your job